mdealencar/Ard/README.md

 ## Installation

-`windArd` can be installed locally from the source code with `pip` or through a package manager from PyPI with `pip` or conda-forge with `conda`.
+`Ard` can be installed locally from the source code with `pip` or through a package manager from PyPI with `pip` or conda-forge with `conda`.
 For Windows systems, `conda` is required due to constraints in the WISDEM installation system.
 For macOS and Linux, any option is available.